neelamrawat9718/neelamrawat9718/README.md

 <img width="1577" height="392" alt="image" src="https://github.com/user-attachments/assets/6829adc9-c609-431b-95d2-830ddf055c16" />

-📊 Result-Driven Data Analyst with over 5 years of experience in leveraging the data analysis and analytics techologies to extract the meaningful insights from the data.
+📊 Result-Driven Data Analyst with over 5 years of experience in leveraging the data analysis and analytics techologies to extract the meaningful insights in tech consulting and market research industry.

 🔍 Specialized in data extraction, cleansing, visualization, and reporting—I focus on using advanced analytics to drive data-driven decisions, optimize processes, and build effective business solutions.